waggle-sensor/plugin-objectcounter/README.md

 # to count cars every 10 seconds
 $ python3 app.py -object car -continuous -interval 10
 ```

-## Developer Notes

-- The SSD model and util functions in [Nvidia's DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) have an issue that when it does not detect any object from an image, it throws the [runtime exception](https://github.com/NVIDIA/DeepLearningExamples/issues/680).
-As a workaround, a code change is applied as [suggested](https://github.com/NVIDIA/DeepLearningExamples/issues/680#issuecomment-690337224)

-## Acknowledgement

-The model scheme and codes are from [Nvidia's DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
-The COCO-trained SSD model is also from Nvidia.

 ## funding
 [NSF 1935984](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1935984)